Metnew/atarax/README.md

 #### PWA
 Use Offline-Plugin.
 It requires zero config as long as you:
 1. Don't have SSR (sometimes).
-2. Don't have authorization logic that relies on location. (e.g. redirect to `/auth`, if user isn't logged in)
+2. Don't have auth logic that relies on location. (e.g. redirect to `/auth`, if user isn't logged in)
 3. Don't have other logic that interacts with location
 4. Don’t have specific requirements to caching, cache validation or anything similar that connected to offline.